nyCloud/stack_edit_notes/Doc/prior_map_server.md

 ## Usage

 ### Radar Prior Map

+Radar prior map is in the form of 2D occupancy grid which each grid records the probability of that grid being occupied by a static object.

 For radar prior map users, you can import the corresponding prior map server as following example.
 ```python3
 from prior_map_server import RadarPriorMapServer